 I work with them to filter out the clothes that no longer serve them or their lifestyle.
 This is because they are possibly the wrong colours or style for their body.
 Or they could be old, dated &/or seen better days, or because they have never been worn!

-I usually combine a wardrobe management session with a colour analysis, so that we can be sure, we keep all her flattering colours.
+I usually combine a wardrobe management session with a colour analysis consultation, so that we can be sure, we keep all her flattering colours.
 This also allows me to be mote ruthless with the colours that don’t suit her.

 What happens during a Wardrobe Management Session?

-I work methodically through the garments, deciding what can stay and what would be better going somewhere else.
-This is all done in consultation with my client as I have to respect her reasons for buying the clothes initially.
-It is in fact a great honour to be allowed into someone else’s wardrobe.
+I work methodically through the garments, deciding what can stay and what would be better going somewhere else… This is all done in consultation with my client, as I have to respect her reasons for buying the clothes initially.
+I always see this as a great honour – to be allowed into someone else’s wardrobe.